kumuluz/kumuluzee-samples/discovery/discovery-discover-servlet/README.md

-# KumuluzEE Service Discovery discover servlet sample
+# KumuluzEE Discovery -- discover services in servlet

 > Develop a KumuluzEE servlet, which discovers microservices, registered with etcd.